nbswords/taichi-mlp/README.md

 ## issue

 If the error of **Memory Error** appear,
-Just set parameters fewer will fix it.
+Setting fewer parameters will fix it.

 ## Reference